aws-observability/aws-otel-playground/README.md

 ## Cleaning up

-If you provisioned AWS resources above, run `terraform deploy` to clean them up.
+If you provisioned AWS resources above, run `terraform destroy` to clean them up.

 ## How it works